Our Environmental Promise

 Introducing our latest kiwi bird: Gonzo

-Bought into Kiwi Encounter in April 2018 as a ten-day old chick found in the Coromandel.
+April 2018: Bought into Kiwi Encounter as a ten-day-old chick found in the Coromandel.
 The feisty and bright chick got off to a great start, eating food overnight on its own and putting on weight.
 Gonzo has been micro-chipped and once he/she (the sex is not determined until DNA results from feathers come back!) reaches 1kg in weight, will be released back into the wild in the Coromandel.